myrrhfawn/BusinessLunchMenu/README.md

 # INSTALLATION:
 To run the project, you need to clone it to your computer.
-After that, start the container with the database using docker-compose:
+After that, start the container with the database using docker-compose from root directory(dailyMenu):

 docker-compose -f docker-compose.dev.yml up